-Emotional abuse is a covert, dehumanizing, psychological and spiritual re-framing of reality that causes deep damage to the core of a person.
-Survivors of emotional abuse often struggle with depression, complex-post-traumatic-stress-disorder, muscular pain, vascular problems, brain fog, sleep disorders, and more.
+Ongoing emotional abuse is a covert, dehumanizing, psychological and spiritual re-framing of reality that causes deep damage to the core of a person.
+Survivors of emotional abuse often struggle with depression, complex post traumatic stress disorder, muscular pain, self-esteem, vascular problems, brain fog, sleep disorders, mental health issues, and more.
 As long as you continue to live in the poisonous atmosphere of covert emotional abuse, you may wrestle with the ability to breathe the clean air of Truth and find the freedom and joy of living as the person God created you to be.
 Here are seven steps to getting out of your emotionally abusive marriage so you can find hope and healing.

-I have personal experience walking through this process of healing, and looking back, I think it’s much like going from a caterpillar to a butterfly.
+I have personal experience walking through this process of healing from emotional abuse, and looking back, I think it’s much like going from a caterpillar to a butterfly.
 So let’s take that analogy and look at each part of this process briefly, and you decide which phase you think you might be in.
 Please keep in mind that these phases may overlap a little or a lot depending on different factors.

 You are in denial.
 You may know there is something horribly wrong, but you don’t have a category for what it could be.
 One day you think your relationship is fine and normal (and you want that so much), and the next day something happens that sends you reeling from the painful reality that your relationship is the most confusing and hurtful thing in your life, and that just can’t be “normal” or “fine” at all.